Brachychiton megaphyllus: Description

 Two folliceta, or eight follicles that developed from two flowers.

-Brachychiton megaphyllus grows as a large shrub or small tree, ranging from 2–8 m tall, with a trunk that can be 10 to 25 cm wide at breast height.
+Brachychiton megaphyllus grows as a large shrub or small tree, ranging from 2–8 m tall, with a trunk that can be 10 to 25 cm in diameter at breast height.
 The dark brown bark has vertical furrows and shallow tessellations.

 Like those of all members of the genus, the leaves are alternately arranged along the stems.
-The large leaves are roughly oval or three-lobed in shape, measuring 15–26 cm long by 13–24 cm wide.
+The large leaves are roughly oval or three-lobed, measuring 15–26 cm long by 13–24 cm wide.
 The leaf base is cordate (heart-shaped).
 The plant is deciduous, bare of leaves from June to September.

 The orange-red flowers appear from June to October or sometimes November.
 The yellow-brown woody follicles, or seedpods, mature from September to June.
 Measuring 6.5–11 cm long and 3–4.8 cm wide, they split along their length to reveal 25–45 seeds.
 The seeds, which are ovoid with a smooth surface, and 8–9 mm long by 6–7 mm wide, are covered by a hairy coating known as the exotesta.